mapbox/mapbox-unity-sdk/documentation/docs/03-examples.md

 *MeshGeneration.unity*

-This example demonstates the basics of the Mapbox Unity SDK `MapVisualization` framework.
+This example demonstates the basics of the Mapbox Maps SDK for Unity `MapVisualization` framework.
 Specifically, `TerrainFactory`, `MapImageFactory`, and `MeshFactory` are used together to generate a layered map.

 `MapController` acts as the entry point.
 Here, you can specify the map center (`LatLng`) and range.
 Range `X`, `Y`, `Z`, `W` corresponds to the number of tiles (`int`) for North, East, South, and West, respectively.